qiuqiumei66/hellword/README.md

 # hellword
 just a exercise
-I like studying this very like
+I like studying this
+some delete